istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ## Customizing tracing tags

 {{ warning }}
-The ability to add tracing tags to spans only works for sidecar proxies and does not work for gateways.
+The ability to add tracing tags to spans works for sidecar proxies and gateways.
+If you are concerned about rogue external client requests we do not recommend you utilize this feature.
 {{ /warning }}

 The ability to add tracing tags to spans has been implemented.